bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

 ### Understanding AWS Availability Zones Ids and Zone Names.

-I recently learned that each AWS account independently maps Zone IDs to Zone names.
+I recently learned that each AWS account independently maps Physical Zone IDs to Zone names.
 Meaning us-east-1a in 1 account is not necessarly in the same physical zone Id as us-east-1a in another account.
-This becomes troublesome when a service, like AWS Workspaces is only supported in specific physical zone Ids.
+This can become challenging when a service like AWS Workspaces is only supported in specific physical zone Ids.

-For example, in us-east-1, workspaces is only supported in.
+For example, in the us-east-1 region, workspaces is only supported in.

 ````
 use1-az2, use1-az4, use1-az6